Difference between revisions of "IRC"

 rb.addresses = "irc.redbrick.dcu.ie/6697" rb.ssl = on rb.password = "your_password" rb.autoconnect = on rb.autoreconnect = on

-The password field in the above examples are only required if youre are connecting from outside redbrick
+The password field in the above examples are only required if you're are connecting from outside redbrick NOTE: Weechat on azazel is too old to support current SSL so youll need to disable ssl verification

 Clients